imayushsaini/Bombsquad-Ballistica-Modded-Server/README.md

 ## Features
 - Rank System.
 - Chat commands.
+- V2 Account with cloud console for server.
 - Easy role management , create 1000 of roles as you wish add specific chat command to the role , give tag to role ..many more.
 - Rejoin cooldown.
 - Leaderboard , top 3 rank players name on top right corner.